31 Aug How Long Does Methadone Stay in Your Urine?

 Factors That Affect How Long Methadone Stays in Urine

 How long does methadone stay in urine?
 Several determining factors will influence the variation of how long methadone stays in your urine.
 The first consideration is how long a person has used methadone.
-The longer a person has been abusing it, the longer it will take for it to be cleared out of the system fully.
+The longer a person has been abusing it, and the larger the dose, the longer it will take for it to be cleared out of the system fully.

 This goes hand-in-hand with how often a person is using.
 Is it once a day?
 Several times a day?
 How long of a time span is there in between doses?
 When an individual is administered the drug under healthcare monitoring, a physician will regulate the proper dosage.